 The Department of Radiology currently offers a one-year clinical fellowship in body imaging, for which there will be 12 funded positions.
 The body fellowship consists of 4-week clinical rotations on the core body services including CT, US and MRI.
-Elective rotations are available and can include rotations in image guided biopsies, cardiovascular imaging, musculoskeletal imaging, breast imaging, etc. Fellows will receive experience in all cross-sectional studies of the chest, abdomen, pelvis, and musculoskeletal system.
+Elective rotations are available and can include rotations in image guided biopsies, cardiovascular imaging, musculoskeletal imaging, breast imaging, etc. Fellows will receive experience in all cross-sectional studies of the chest, abdomen, and pelvis.
 Fellows will also receive training in vascular scanning, imaging-guided biopsies, CT colonography, and other procedures.

 The Body MRI Fellowship provides a year of intensive training in clinical MR across a wide range of diagnostic and therapeutic applications.
 The fellows are responsible for managing the clinical services, including protocols, initial interpretations, MR-guided procedures, scanner-side exam optimization and troubleshooting, translational research, and teaching.
 The service consists of thirty scanners across all vendors, the majority of which are 3T including PET/MR scanners.
 There are outstanding research opportunities, with close ties to leading MR engineers and physicists.